CoderDojo/community-platform/README.md

 - For immediate issues, there is a section for [Q4 2015](https://github.com/CoderDojo/community-platform/milestones/2015%20Q4%20issues%20to%20complete)
 - Issues are sorted by other priority levels, [low](https://github.com/CoderDojo/community-platform/labels/low%20priority), [normal](https://github.com/CoderDojo/community-platform/labels/normal%20priority) and [high](https://github.com/CoderDojo/community-platform/labels/high%20priority)
 - We also have a [short term roadmap](https://github.com/CoderDojo/community-platform/milestones/Short%20term%20roadmap) and [long term roadmap](https://github.com/CoderDojo/community-platform/milestones/Long%20term%20roadmap)

+Still not sure?
+Get in touch, let us know what you are interested in working on and we're happy to provide guidance.

 #### Working on an issue?